eBay/NuRaft/README.md

 [![Build Status](https://travis-ci.org/eBay/NuRaft.svg?branch=master)](https://travis-ci.org/eBay/NuRaft)
 [![codecov](https://codecov.io/gh/eBay/NuRaft/branch/master/graph/badge.svg)](https://codecov.io/gh/eBay/NuRaft)

-Raft implementation derived from [cornerstone](https://github.com/datatechnology/cornerstone) project, which is a very lightweight C++ implementation with minimum dependencies, originally written by [Andy Chen](https://github.com/andy-yx-chen).
+Raft implementation derived from the [cornerstone](https://github.com/datatechnology/cornerstone) project, which is a very lightweight C++ implementation with minimum dependencies, originally written by [Andy Chen](https://github.com/andy-yx-chen).

 New features that are not described in the [original paper](https://raft.github.io/raft.pdf), but required for the real-world use cases in eBay, have been added.
 We believe those features are useful for others outside eBay as well.